-As Uhlenbeck notes in \cite[Section 3, first paragraph]{UhlRem}, Theorem \ref{thm:Uhlenbeck_3-5} continues to hold for geodesic balls in a manifold $X$ endowed a non-flat Riemannian metric, $g$.
+As Uhlenbeck notes in \cite[Section 3, first paragraph]{UhlRem}, Theorem \ref{thm:Uhlenbeck_3-5} continues to hold for geodesic balls in a manifold $X$ endowed with a non-flat Riemannian metric, $g$.
 The only difference in this more general situation is that the constants $K$ and $\eps$ will depend on bounds on the Riemann curvature tensor, $R$, over $B_{2\rho}(x_0)$ and the injectivity radius at $x_0\in X$.
 Therefore, by employing a finite cover of $X$ by geodesic balls, $B_\rho(x_i)$, of radius $\rho \in (0, \Inj(X,g)/4]$ and applying Theorem \ref{thm:Uhlenbeck_3-5} to each ball $B_{2\rho}(x_i)$, we obtain a global version.

-\begin{cor}[\Apriori estimate for the curvature of a Yang-Mills connection over a closed manifold] Let $X$ be a closed, smooth manifold of dimension $d\geq 2$ and endowed with a Riemannian metric, $g$.
-Then there are constants, $K=K(d,g) \in [1,\infty)$ and $\eps=\eps(d,g) \in (0,1]$, with the following significance.
-Let $G$ be a compact Lie group and $A$ be a smooth Yang-Mills connection with respect to the metric, $g$, on a smooth principal $G$-bundle $P$ over $X$.
+\begin{cor}[\Apriori estimate for the curvature of a Yang--Mills connection over a closed manifold] Let $X$ be a closed, smooth manifold of dimension $d\geq 3$ and endowed with a Riemannian metric, $g$.
+Then there are constants, $K=K(g) \in [1,\infty)$ and $\eps=\eps(g) \in (0,1]$, with the following significance.
+Let $G$ be a compact Lie group and $A$ be a smooth Yang--Mills connection with respect to the metric, $g$, on a smooth principal $G$-bundle $P$ over $X$.
 If

 then

 \end{cor}